 Why are we crowdfunding?

-As a venue with no public funding, we are used to surviving with minimal resources, but now the devastating impact of the Coronavirus pandemic threatens not only our work, our ongoing long-term proven commitment to emerging theatre artists, and our local community, but our very existence.
+The devastating impact of the Coronavirus pandemic that has forced our extended closure threatens not only our work, our ongoing long-term proven commitment to emerging theatre artists, and our local community, but our very existence.

-We still face a very uncertain future.
-As a result of our closure, we have lost 98% of our income, and at present we fall through all the cracks of government and local Council support.
-We – together with many venues like ours and the artists who make them possible – are confronted with desperate financial hardship.
+We were lucky enough to recently receive a portion of the Arts Council's Culture Recovery Fund to cover some basic overheads during our closure, but we still face a very uncertain future.
+As a result of our closure, we have lost 98% of our income, and together with many venues like ours and the artists who make them possible we are confronted with desperate financial hardship.
 Your donations will be used to help us prepare for our reopening, and support us to continue to present unique and important theatre for another 40 years.

 Every penny donated to this page goes to support the Finborough Theatre.
 You can support us by making a fundraising page using the blue button on the right.